isomerpages/cpib-corp-old/_who-we-are/1c-international-engagement.md

 ASEAN-PAC was established through the Memorandum of Understanding (MOU) on Cooperation for Preventing and Combating Corruption, which was initially signed by anti-corruption agencies from Brunei, Indonesia, Malaysia and Singapore on 15 December 2004.

 The ASEAN-PAC MOU has subsequently been signed by anti-corruption agencies from Cambodia, Philippines, Thailand, Vietnam, Laos and Myanmar.
 The objectives of ASEAN-PAC are: (1) to establish and strengthen collaborative efforts against corruption among the Parties and; (2) to increase capacity and institutional building among the parties in preventing and combating corruption.
-As a founding member of SEA-PAC, CPIB attends regular ASEAN-PAC Annual and Secretariat meetings which are convened to implement the objectives of the MOU.
+As a founding member of ASEAN-PAC, CPIB attends regular ASEAN-PAC Annual and Secretariat meetings which are convened to implement the objectives of the MOU.

 <img src="/images/who-we-are_ie-uncac.jpg" alt="uncac">